VDrift/vdrift-mac/README.md

 ## Compiling VDrift

 - The VDrift OS X project requires Xcode 3.2 or later.
-The latest version, Xcode 4.3 is free on the Mac App Store.
+You can download the latest version for free at https://developer.apple.com/xcode/.
 - Open *vdrift/vdrift-mac/vdrift.xcodeproj* and in Xcode 4 or higher click "Build" in the "Product" menu, otherwise hit "Build" from Xcode's "Build" menu.